-What do you call the composting with worms process of composting with worms?
+What do you call the process of composting with worms?

 How does it work?

-What do worms for composting do for the composting with worms process?
+What do worms for composting do for the process?

 Worm composting is known as vermicomposting.
 This type of composting is a little bit different from the traditional, but it also works in similar ways.
 It’s the perfect solutions for households of any size, with any amount of space available to devote to composting needs.

 If you’ve ever felt like trying vermicomposting or you’re just interested in finding out whether or not it’s an option for you, you’re in luck!
-We’ve gathered plenty of information below to help you get started with the composting with worms process.
+We’ve gathered plenty of information below to help you get started with the process.

 With the right information and understanding of your new worm friends, you’ll be ready to put together a compost pile that will last and keep itself sustainable for many years to come.
 Brush up on your worm skills, educate yourself on their needs, and build a solid foundation for your new favorite creepy-crawlies right in your own backyard.